wp-plugins/help-for-wp/readme.txt

 2. Viewing a video right in the back end of WordPress

 == Changelog ==
-1.0.1 Bug fix on plugin path
+1.0.2 Better support for site specific content, more videos added, menu re-organised and code tidy 1.0.1 Bug fix on plugin path
 1.0 Initial public release